 I recommend guided excursions booked through Royal Caribbean through their app using your cruiser number.
 If something happens and you are late they will hold the ship for you.
 If you aren’t on an excursion booked through Royal they will leave without you.
 THE SHIP RUNS ON SHIP TIME.
 Even if we change time zones the ship won’t, so be aware of ship time before you disembark so you aren’t late getting back.
 THE SHIP WILL LEAVE YOU.

 Cozumel shore excursions: There are great excursions to enjoy, but I recommend renting a scooter or car and driving around the island loop or going to one of the resorts.
+The musician’s hang is usually at Mr. Sanchos.
+You can take a taxi there and back for pretty cheap.
+It is an all inclusive place with food, drinks, and a good beach.

 All that said, you don’t have to leave the boat when we park at an island.
 The ship empties out, so it is fun to have a run of the place.